nmenant/Ansible-Terraform-Cloud-Templates/README.md

 * CFT-2WebServers-Security-DVWA: this template will deploy 2 DVWA web servers.
 DVWA stands for Dawn Vulnerable Web Application.
 More information about this web application can be found here: <http://www.dvwa.co.uk/>

-**The Hackazon and DVWA web application are vulnerable to attack on purpose.
+**The Hackazon and DVWA web application are vulnerable to attacks.
+It is on PURPOSE.
     You shouldn't expose it openly.
 You MUST make sure that you will specify a USERIP in the template to block access to this application to other users if you plan to expose this to the web.
 DO IT AT YOUR OWN RISK**